Oil filled heaters can be a really great source for heating your entire house compared to other heating systems.

 Despite no need for any major maintenance, the average oil heater should last you anywhere between 16 to 20 years.

-As long as the coil maintains a temperature ranging anywhere between 750 to 1000 degrees, it will last that long.
+As long as the heater coil maintains a temperature ranging anywhere between 750 to 1000 degrees, it will last that long.

-Is oil heaters safe for nurseries?
+Are oil heaters safe for nurseries?